xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

    gitlab-rake gitlab:db:decomposition:migrate
    ```

-   It should print the following message: `Database migration finished!`.
+   The command should print the following message: `Database migration finished!`.

 1. Exit the toolbox pod: